Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: Proofs from Section on agglomerative algorithms with dynamic programming

 The first equation specifies where $p_2$ merges in the case when $p_1\in A$, and the second equation is the case when $p_1\in B$.
 So we must ensure there exists a specific $\alpha_{[-1]}\in (1,\alpha')$ which solves equation 1, and $\alpha_{[1]}\in (\alpha',3)$ which solves equation 2, and these are the only solutions in the corresponding intervals.

 In general, round $i$ has $2^{i-1}$ equations corresponding to the $2^{i-1}$ possible states for the partially constructed tree.
 For each state, there is a specific $\alpha$ interval which will cause the algorithm to reach that state.
 We must ensure that the equation has exactly one solution in that interval.
-If we achieve this simultaneously for every equation, then the next round will have $2\cdot 2^{i-1}$ states.
+By achieving this simultaneously for every equation, the next round will have $2\cdot 2^{i-1}$ states.
 See Figure \ref{fig:general-lb} for a schematic of the clustering instance.

 For $1\leq i\leq N$, given ${\bf x}\in \{-1,1\}^{i-1}$, let $E_{\bf x}$ denote the equation in round $i$ which determines where $p_i$ merges, in the case where for all $1\leq j<i$, $p_j$ merged to $A$ if $x_j=-1$, or $B$ if $x_j=1$ (and let $E'$ denote the single equation for round 1).
 Let $\alpha_{\bf x}\in (1,3)$ denote the solution to $E_{\bf x}=0$.
 Then we need to show the $\alpha$'s are well-defined and follow a specific ordering, shown in Figure \ref{fig:order}.
 This ordering is completely specified by two conditions: \emph{(1)} $\alpha_{[{\bf x}~-1]}<\alpha_{[\bf x]}<\alpha_{[{\bf x}~1]}$ and \emph{(2)} $\alpha_{[{\bf x}~-1~{\bf y}]}<\alpha_{[{\bf x}~1~{\bf z}]}$ for all ${\bf x,y,z}\in\bigcup_{i< N}\{-1,1\}^i$ and $|{\bf y}|=|{\bf z}|$.